 Multi-graph management

-Lindorm Graph Engine allows you to manage multiple isolated subgraphs within the same instance and control access permissions for users and roles at the subgraph level.
+The Lindorm graph engine lets you manage multiple isolated subgraphs within the same instance and control per-subgraph permissions for users and roles.
+This topic describes common operations for subgraph management, subgraph user management, and subgraph role management.

 Multi-graph overview

-Lindorm Graph Engine supports multi-graph management mode.
-A single Lindorm Graph instance can host multiple logically isolated subgraphs, each with its own independent schema and data.
-This mode is suitable for data isolation in multi-tenant and multi-business scenarios.
+The Lindorm graph engine supports a multi-graph management mode.
+In this mode, a single Lindorm Graph instance can host multiple logically isolated subgraphs.
+Each subgraph has its own schema and data, which is suitable for multi-tenant or multi-business data isolation scenarios.

-• Role: defines a sub-user's access permissions on a specific subgraph, such as read-only or read-write.
+• Role: defines a user's access permission on a specific subgraph, such as read-only or read/write.

 Prerequisites

-2. The access whitelist has been configured for your network environment so that your client can connect to the Lindorm instance.
+2. An access whitelist is configured based on your network environment so that your client can access the Lindorm instance.

-Quick start: create and authorize a read-only user
+Quick start: create and grant a read-only user

-The following example walks you through creating a read-only sub-user named graphreader for the subgraph default.
+This section walks you through the full workflow of creating a read-only user.
+The example goal is: create a read-only user named graphreader for the subgraph default.

-If the default default subgraph does not meet your business requirements, you can use the root account to create a new subgraph.
-If you use the default graph, you can skip this step.
+If the default default subgraph does not meet your business needs, you can create a new subgraph using the primary account.
+If you use the default subgraph, skip this step.

-Use the root account to call the Add a subgraph user endpoint to create a sub-user named graphreader.
+Use the primary account to call the Add a user API to create a user named graphreader.

-Use the root account to call the Grant a role endpoint to grant the READER role on the default subgraph to the graphreader user.
+Use a global ADMIN user to call the Grant a role API to grant the READER role on the default subgraph to the graphreader user.

-The graphreader user can now use its credentials for read-only access to the default subgraph.
+The graphreader user can now use its credentials to perform read-only access on the default subgraph.

 Subgraph management